Takeaways from legal filings for Trump’s impeachment trial

 Trump’s lawyers say the case is moot since he is no longer in the White House and the Senate therefore doesn’t have jurisdiction to try him in an impeachment case.
 Many Senate Republicans agree, and 45 of them voted on that basis to end the trial before it began.
 A two-thirds vote of the Senate would be required for Trump’s conviction.

 It is true that no president has faced impeachment proceedings after leaving office, but House managers say there’s ample precedent.
 They cite the case of former Secretary of War William Belknap, who resigned in 1876 just hours before he was impeached over a kickback scheme.
-The House impeached him anyway, and the Senate then tried him, winning a conviction.
+The House impeached him anyway, and the Senate then tried him, though he was ultimately acquitted.
 Democrats also note that Trump was impeached by the House while he was still president.

 The framers of the Constitution intended for the impeachment power to sanction current or former officials for acts committed while in office — with no “January exception,” Democrats wrote.
 Not only that, they say, the Constitution explicitly allows the Senate to disqualify from future office a former official it convicts.

-Note: This story has been corrected to show that Belknap was ultimately acquitted, not convicted.